A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: INTRODUCTION

+\paragraph*{Main contribution} The main contribution of this technical note is a sensitivity-based data augmentation framework to efficiently and cheaply generate training data samples that can be used to approximate the MPC policy.
+More broadly, the proposed scheme is not just restricted to data augmentation for approximating an MPC policy, but can also be used in cases where the training data set is generated by solving an NLP problem e.g. in inverse optimal control (where the goal is to impute the objective from data sampled from an optimal policy \cite{kalman1964InverseOCP,keshavarz2011imputing}), approximate moving horizon estimation \cite{karg2021approximateMHE}, steady-state real-time optimization \cite{DK2019FOPAM} etc. Thus, a wider contribution of this technical note is a novel data augmentation framework for approximate optimal control problems, where the training data comprises of optimal state-action pairs, generated by sampling some policy given by a nonlinear programming problem.

-The reminder of the paper is organized as follows.
-Section~\ref{sec:preliminaries} formulates the problem and recalls the approximate explicit MPC framework.
-The sensitivity-based data augmentation technique to efficiently generate the training samples is presented in Section~\ref{sec:Proposed}.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:preliminaries} formulates the problem and recalls the MPC policy approximation framework.
+The sensitivity-based data augmentation technique to efficiently generate the training samples is presented in Section~\ref{sec:Proposed}, where we also provide an upper bound on the approximation error stemming from augmenting the data set with inexact samples.
 The proposed approach is illustrated using two different examples in Section~\ref{sec:Example} before concluding the paper in Section~\ref{sec:Conclude}.